 - Healthy Relationships

 PALs learn invaluable leadership skills while getting the chance to gain public speaking experience and learning about academic success strategies.
 The PAL program allows students to make like-minded friends while educating their peers on more productive ways to study.
 Training is provided by Cook Counseling Center.
+For additional information you may download our PALS brochure.

 If you have any questions about the program, call Cook Counseling Center at 540-231-6557.